-FREN 5 Intermediate French (Second Quarter) 5 Units
+Intermediate French (Second Quarter) 5 Units

-(See general education pages for the requirement this course meets.)
-Prerequisite: FREN 4 (equivalent to four years of high school French)
+Prerequisite: FREN 4 (equivalent to four years of high school French) or equivalent.

-or equivalent.
 Five hours lecture (60 hours total per quarter).

 Reading and discussion of texts dealing with the literature, arts, geography, history and culture of the French-speaking world.
 Review of the linguistic functions and grammar structures of first-year French.
 Development of reading, writing, speaking and listening skills at the second intermediate level.